-"But all weight plates and disc are all essentially the same, right?”
-Wrong, because they differ in size, weight, colour, shape and materials, all of which have a fairly substantial effect on how they can be used.
+You might exclaim, “But all weight plates and discs are essentially the same, right?”
+Wrong!
+They differ in size, weight, colour, shape and materials, all of which have a fairly substantial effect on how they can be used.
 There’s nothing more frustrating than buying an Olympic weight disc when your barbell or dumbbell sleeve is only large enough to fit those with a 1-inch diameter.
 Returning those heavy puppies can be physically and financially draining.
-Trust me.

-It’s equally annoying when you invest in solid steel discs that mark a wooden floor and make a hell of a racket, when you are, in fact, looking for something more stealthy.
+It’s equally as annoying when you invest in solid steel discs that mark a wooden floor and make a hell of a racket when you are, in fact, looking for something more stealthy.
 Similarly, the smooth surface of an Olympic disc is not particularly conducive to curling or pressing.
-If you fancy a bit of that, there are particular discs that come with rubber handles exactly for that purpose.
-After all, what is the point of having the best weights, and the best barbells, if you add crappy plates to them?
-EXACTLY.
+If you fancy a bit of that, there are particular discs that come with rubber handles precisely for that purpose.
+After all, what is the point of having the best barbells if you add crappy plates to them?

 Rubber weight plates are typically covered in a urethane coating, and although they don’t smell particularly pleasant when new, they do protect floors a bit when dropping them and, on the whole, prove easier to handle.

-Solid steel powerlifting plates tend to pack more weight into a smaller surface area, so are particularly good if you’re planning on loading the bar up to its maximum rating but they are noisy and are prone to rusting if left outside.
+Solid steel powerlifting plates tend to pack more weight into a smaller surface area, so are particularly good if you’re planning on loading the bar up to its maximum rating, but they are noisy and are prone to rust if left outside.

-Finally, make sure you take not of whether the weight plate you are buying comes in a pair or single item.
+Finally, make sure you take note of whether the weight plate you are buying comes in a pair or a single item.
 A single bumper disc tends to be pretty useless when it comes to barbell training!